manics/burgertunes/README.md

 If you want your own burgertunes instance to be featured here, create a GitHub issue and let me know!
 <br>
 - https://burgertunesapp.maaa101.repl.co/ (@maaa101)

+<h2>FAQ</h2>
+Q: Which license is Burgertunes under?
+A: GPL v3

+Q: Does burgertunes require JavaScript?
+A: Partly, playing albums requires JavaScript.
+Playing songs don't.
+<br>There is only vanilla JavaScript, no bloated frameworks.